Skip to Content

 This boat is so fast!

-Formerly Shadybrook Watersports School, Nauti Watersports offers a 2-hour charter for up to 8 people for $570 CAD, which we think would be perfect for families or groups of friends looking to spend some quality time out on the water.
-They supply all the gas, gear, lifejackets, boat driver, and insurance that you’ll need for an incredible day out!
+If renting out your own boat sounds a little stressful, you can also book out a charter!
+Nauti Watersports offers a 2-hour charter for up to 8 people, which we think would be perfect for families or groups of friends looking to spend some quality time out on the water.

 Nauti Watersports is located at the marina in Windermere, just a ten-minute drive from Invermere.

-23. Test your nerves Valley Zipline Adventures
+26. Test your nerves Valley Zipline Adventures

-Where are all my adrenaline seekers at?
+Where are all my adrenaline seekers?
 This one’s for you!
 Valley Zipline Adventures is not for the faint-hearted, with a roué of 7 zip lines over a section of 2,000 feet (610 meters).
 Soaring through the air, over the stunning Dry Gulch Valley, we couldn’t help but feel like kids again, zipping off to a new adventure!

 For another height-defying activity that we highly recommend (pun intended), check out the 35-foot (10.6-meter) climbing wall or the 32-foot (9.7-meter) Jump Tower… Basically, you can just climb up things and jump off things while your friendly guides keep an eye on you – right up our street.

-All in all, the whole experience takes about 1.5 hours, and you’ll need to be at least 4 feet tall (122 cm) to ride, oh and don’t forget to bring a pinch of courage with you!
+All in all, the whole experience takes about 1.5 hours, and you’ll need to be at least 4 feet tall (122 cm) to ride.
+Oh, and don’t forget to bring a pinch of courage with you!

-24. Eat delicious smoked meats at Smokehouse 93
+27. Eat delicious smoked meats at Smokehouse 93

 Enjoying smoked meats at Smokehouse 93 in Invermere